 But this article, while it acknowledges the script’s flaws, isn’t about that.
-It’s about watching an iconic film and finding little learnings that perhaps can get us through our mundane living room lives.
-Below, here’s six moments from the film – viewed with a 2020 lens – that I hope might inspire you to take up a self-care activity today or feel a little bit of that wanderlust again.
+It’s about watching an iconic film and finding little teachings that perhaps can get us through our mundane living room lives.
+Below, here are six moments from the film – viewed with a 2020 lens – that I hope might inspire you to take up a self-care activity today or feel a little bit of that wanderlust again.
 Better days are coming – and I promise that pulse will return.

 Learning To Speak Italian In The Bathtub